ericabxy/srd20/docs/_srd/DivineRanksAndPowers.markdown

 • Apply the limited magic trait to a particular school, domain, or spell descriptor within the area, preventing such spells and spell-like abilities from functioning.
-The greater deity's own spells and spell-like abilities are not limited by these restrictions.
+The greater deity's own spells and spell-like abilitis are not limited by these restrictions.

 Once a deity sets the conditions in its realm, they are permanent, though the deity can change them.
 As a standard action, the deity can